edgio-docs/edgio-docs/src/guides/security/bot_rules.md

 <Callout type="info">

-  You may define zero or more keys when setting up variables that match on key-value pairs. {{ PRODUCT_SECURITY }} must find at least one of the specified keys in the request before that variable will be satisfied.
+  You may define zero or more keys when setting up variables that match on key-value pairs. {{ PRODUCT }} {{ PRODUCT_SECURITY }} must find at least one of the specified keys in the request before that variable will be satisfied.
 For example, if you set up a request header variable to match for `Authorization` and `Content-Type`, then requests that contain either or both of those headers will satisfy that variable.

 </Callout>

 ##### Operators {/*operators*/}

-An operator determines how {{ PRODUCT_SECURITY }} will compare a match value against the request element identified by a variable.
+An operator determines how {{ PRODUCT }} {{ PRODUCT_SECURITY }} will compare a match value against the request element identified by a variable.
 -   **Begins with:** A match is found when the request element starts with the specified match value.
 -   **Contains:** A match is found when the request element contains the specified match value.
 -   **Ends with:**  A match is found when the request element ends with the specified match value.